How Breast Cancer Survivors Cope With the Fear of Recurrence

 “I’m in my sixth year of breast cancer survivorship, but knowing that there could be a recurrence, it can happen.
 It did happen to me,” panelist Deb Song, who was diagnosed at age 40, says.

-Even as new therapies continue to evolve — including aromatase inhibitors and targeted treatments — Dr. Teplinsky stresses the importance of treating the whole person, which includes a patient’s mental health.
+Even as new therapies continue to evolve — including targeted treatments such as CDK 4/6 Inhibitors paired with aromatase inhibitors — Dr. Teplinsky stresses the importance of treating the whole person, which includes a patient’s mental health.

 “It’s balancing mind-body connection—you can’t have one without the other,” Dr. Teplinsky says, underscoring the need to support survivors’ emotional well-being alongside medical care.